88lexd/website-astro/infra/argo-cd/README.md

 ```

 # Custom Resource Definitions
-The chart also install CRDs on first install, but does not handle any upgrades.
+The chart also install CRDs on first install, but does not handle any upgrades (only applies to chart versions prior to 5.2.0, CRDs are now part of the templates directory in the chart).

 Refer to the following doc for more info: https://github.com/argoproj/argo-helm/blob/main/charts/argo-cd/README.md#custom-resource-definitions